Benezivas/algobattle/README.md

 which hardware resources you want to assign.
 You can pass alternative configuration files to the script using the `--config_file` option.

-To start a basic run on the `pairsum` problem, using the `solver` and `generator` that are part of the problem directory, execute
+To start a basic run on the `biclique` problem, using the `solver` and `generator` that are part of the problem directory, execute
 ```
-battle algobattle/problems/pairsum
+battle algobattle/problems/biclique
 ```
 or provide any alternative problem folder path.